-- Certain county sheriffs could experience a substantial increase in costs to transport inmates currently on death row to and from resentencing hearings as required by the bill. - County indigent defense systems could experience an expenditure savings of more than \$1 million annually statewide in money that might otherwise have been expended to provide legal representation to indigent defendants in death penalty cases. - County prosecutors and courts of common pleas may experience a savings effect, as the abolition of the death penalty may permit both to focus their time and effort on other legal matters.
+- Sheriffs.
+Certain county sheriffs could experience a substantial increase in costs to transport inmates currently on death row to and from resentencing hearings as required by the bill. - Indigent defense.
+County indigent defense systems could experience an expenditure savings of more than \$1 million annually statewide in money that might otherwise have been expended to provide legal representation to indigent defendants in death penalty cases. - Prosecutors and courts.
+County prosecutors and courts of common pleas may experience a savings effect, as the abolition of the death penalty may permit both to focus their time and effort on other legal matters.